transferwise/pipelinewise/README.md

 ### Building from source

-1. Make sure that every dependencies installed on your system:
+1. Make sure that all dependencies are installed on your system:
     * Python 3.x
     * python3-dev
     * python3-venv
     * mongo-tools
     * mbuffer

-2. Run the install script that installs the PipelineWise CLI and every supported singer connectors into separated virtual environments:
+2. Run the install script that installs the PipelineWise CLI and all supported singer connectors into separate virtual environments:

     ```sh
     $ ./install.sh --connectors=all